 These plans have many misconceptions about them that can prevent people from taking full advantage of this option for education savings.
 Families and future students can put themselves in a better position by knowing the truth about 529 plans.

-Myth #1: There’s only 1 kind
+Myth 1: There’s only 1 kind

-The 529 prepaid plans take a “buy now, use later” approach.
+Prepaid tuition plans take a “buy now, use later” approach.
 Families can buy tuition “units,” with prices based on the current average cost of tuition at public colleges in that state.
 These prepaid plans lock in tuition at the current rate, which is lower than it would be when the student is ready to attend college.
 As long as the student attends a public college or university in that state, prepaid tuition plans can never decrease in value.

 All states and Washington, D.C., offer some form of 529 plan, but only nine currently offer prepaid plans for new applicants:

 Both types of 529 plans allow savings to grow free from federal income tax as long as the funds are used for qualified education expenses.
 Some plans also come with state tax incentives, such as deductions or tax credits, but that varies significantly by state.

 Myth 2: 529 plans all cover the same expenses